Xtracter/corneliaws/FTP.md

 Users are defined in conf/ftp.passwd and has READ and WRITE access.<br/>
 <i>anonymous</i> can be set to accept but has only READ access.
 <p>
-<b>WARNING Cornelia FTP Server is probably highy insecure at this stage.
+<b>WARNING!
+Cornelia FTP Server is probably highy insecure at this stage.
 Do not use in a public context</b><p>
 <b>Following werbs are implemented so far</b>.<br/>

 <pre>